Skip to Main Content

 Apply

-The Residency Training Program of the Department of Dermatology at the Yale School of Medicine is an ACGME-accredited 3-year program.
+The Residency Training Program is an ACGME-accredited, three-year program.
 There is also a combined 2+2 Clinical Training and Research Track.
-To enter the program, candidates must have passed USMLE Step 2-CS (Clinical Skills), Step 2-CK (Clinical Knowledge) and Step 3 and completed 1 year of graduate medical training (PGY-1).
-Each year, over 700 applications are submitted to the Yale Dermatology Residency Program; and about 60 candidates are invited to interview.
-Interviews are by invitation only and generally occur in November, December, or January (see below for updated interview dates).
-There are 6 positions to be filled annually.
+To enter the program, candidates must have passed USMLE Step 2-CS (Clinical Skills), Step 2-CK (Clinical Knowledge) and Step 3 and completed one year of graduate medical training (PGY-1).
+Each year, approximately 60 candidates are invited to interview.
+Interviews are by invitation only and will occur in December and January (see below for updated interview dates).
+There are six positions to be filled annually.
 Preliminary positions are not available.

-All applications must be submitted electronically through The Electronic Residency Application Service [ERAS].
-All positions are filled through the National Residency Match Program [NRMP].
+All applications must be submitted electronically through The Electronic Residency Application Service ERAS, and all positions are filled through the National Residency Match Program (NRMP).
 Please contact the Dean's Office at your medical school regarding the registration process for both ERAS and NRMP.

 Application Deadline